Wood – it grows on trees

 There are 2 ways of reducing moisture content once the timber is cut into planks.

-Air drying outside in a wood yard will over time reduce this to 15-25% water content dependant or storage conditions.
+Air drying outside in a wood yard will over time reduce this to 15-25% water content dependent or storage conditions.
 We then have to rack it up and store it indoors for several months (depending on thickness) to reduce the moisture even further.
 Only then can it be worked properly.

 Commercial timbers such as pine are Kiln dried, many tons at a time, to rapidly reduce the moisture content.
 This uses a lot of energy and stresses the timber reducing its' strength.
 For a commercial environment intent on cost saving, this makes sense.